Continental Airlines Flight 1883: Investigation

 The incident was investigated by the National Transportation Safety Board (NTSB).

 As part of its investigation, the NTSB conducted a flight around the airport, to evaluate the lighting and visibility of the runways and taxiways.
 With the lighting of runway 29 and the taxiway set to the same brightness levels used during the incident, the NTSB noted that the lights for taxiway Z appeared slightly brighter than the lights for runway 29.
 During testing, however, the difference in lighting color (green centerline lights used on Z to indicate a taxiway, white centerline lights used on 29 to indicate a runway) was clearly visible to planes on approach.

 In its final report, the NTSB described the probable cause of the incident as:

 Aftermath

 This rare event caused a reassessment of differential runway and taxiway lighting, as well as arrival procedures at Newark airport.
 The NTSB noted in its report that as a result of the incident, the FAA instituted two types of changes in its procedures, in the air and on the ground, to reduce the chance of a recurrence.
 In the air, the FAA added two new arrival procedures, GIMEE 19-7-1 and GRITY 19-7-1A, which it expects will provide improved navigational guidance to the runway under similar conditions.
 On the ground, the FAA and airport officials increased the difference between the lighting intensities of taxiways and runways, to enable pilots to better differentiate between them under low light conditions.

 Both pilots were grounded by the airline after the incident but were returned to duty after retraining.

-N17105 was later transferred to United Airlines in 2010, following their merger with Continental.
-It is still in service with United as of January 2023.